AACOMAS Application Timeline (2026-2027): Deadlines & Tips

 • Use those practice test results to identify weak areas and dedicate extra time to improve those sections.
 At this point, focus on what you most need to improve instead of studying more broadly.
 It’s a waste of time to study what you’ve already mastered.

 Deadline: Finalize school list and track AACOMAS requirements in the fall before the application year.
-That way you can make sure you have all the prerequisites taken care of, and it gives you adequate time for research.
+That way, you can make sure you have all the prerequisites taken care of, and it gives you adequate time for research.

-There are over 40 DO programs across the U.S., each with their own mission, curriculum structure, and selection priorities.
+There are over 40 DO programs across the U.S., each with its own mission, curriculum structure, and selection priorities.
 One of the most common mistakes AACOMAS applicants make is applying to schools without a clear sense of fit.
 You want to go to a DO program that best fits your goals, values, lifestyle, and culture; schools want students who also fit what they’re looking for.
 You should also consider factors like geographic location, financial aid, prerequisites, and competitiveness levels to ensure you’re applying strategically.

 Use the AACOMAS Program Directory as your base, but do your homework on top of that.
 Visit each school’s website.
 Read the mission statement.
 Look at where students do their rotations.
-Research OMM curriculum emphasis.
-Many schools lean heavily into rural health, primary care, or community medicine, others offer more flexibility for specialties.
+Research the OMM curriculum emphasis.
+Many schools lean heavily into rural health, primary care, or community medicine; others offer more flexibility for specialties.

 Expert Tip: If you can, talk to current students and alumni of these programs to learn about their experiences.
 What did they like and dislike about the school?
 Where did they get the most value?
 What would they have done differently?